GitHub Actions CI/CD Pipeline for Kubernetes: How to Build, Test & Deploy

 --set crds.enabled=true

-You can generate a token from Settings > Developer Settings > Personal Access Token > Tokens (classic)
+• Go to GitHub Settings > Developer Settings > Personal Access Tokens > Tokens (classic).

 helm repo add actions-runner-controller https://actions-runner-controller.github.io/actions-runner-controller